Compare SocketTools Editions

 The Library Edition includes dynamic link libraries (DLLs) which can be used with C/C++ projects, including declarations for standard ANSI C along with C++ classes.
 It supports projects which use the Standard Template Library and ActiveX Template Library (ATL), as well as legacy projects which use Microsoft Foundation Classes (MFC).

-The libraries have no external dependencies, does not require a specific toolset version, and doesn't require you to use a specific version of the Visual C runtime.
-Visual Studio 2010 and all later versions are supported, and we also provide legacy support for projects being migrated from Visual C++ 6.0.
+The libraries have no external dependencies, does not require a specific toolset version, and doesn't require you to redistribute a specific version of the Visual C runtime.
+Visual Studio 2010 and all later versions are supported, including the current release of Visual Studio 2022.

 The Library Edition includes both 32-bit and 64-bit native libraries which can also be used with a variety of other programming languages like Delphi / Object Pascal.
 PowerBASIC and FreeBASIC.
 Because SocketTools uses similar calling conventions to the standard Win32 API, if your language is capable of calling functions exported from a dynamic link library, you can use the SocketTools Library Edition.